Night of the Pencils

-The Night of the Pencils (in Noche de los Lápices), was a series of kidnappings and forced disappearances, followed by the torture, rape, and murder of a number of young students (underage boys and girls) that began on the evening of 16 September 1976 and continued into the next day, during Argentina's last civil-military dictatorship.
+The Night of the Pencils (in Noche de los Lápices), was a series of kidnappings and forced disappearances, followed by the torture, rape, and murder of 10 high-school students that began on the evening of 16 September 1976 and continued into the next day, during Argentina's last civil-military dictatorship.
+The event is one of the most infamous acts of repression committed by the last Argentine military dictatorship, as most of the victims were under 18 years of age.
+Four of the victims survived; the remains of the others have never been found.

-Background
+Context

 In March 1976 the Argentine military seized power following a coup d'état.
 The military junta then implemented what was called the National Reorganization Process which was a set of policies used by the regime to destroy left-wing guerrilla forces and oppress resistance to its rule.
 The process included kidnappings, torture and murder.
 Meanwhile, the Montoneros, a leftist guerilla group, responded violently to the junta and its actions as they enlisted other Argentines to join their campaign against the regime.
+The junta was undoubtedly fearful of the Montoneros and others who orchestrated opposition to the military junta.
+Thus, they sought to destroy any opposition.

-Those enlisted included young, left-wing, politically active students from the organization named the Unión de Estudiantes Secundarios (Union of High School Students) of La Plata.
-The UES was committed to achieving school reforms and other political reforms, through demonstrations and protests that irked the ruling regime.
+The victims were largely from the Unión de Estudiantes Secundarios (Union of High School Students) of La Plata.
+UES was committed to achieving school reforms and other political reforms, including the 1975 protests in which more than 3,000 students marched to protest recent price hikes in the bus fare and demanding the restoration of a subsidised bus ticket for secondary school students.
+As with many left-wing activists in Argentina, they were persecuted and targeted by the Police.

-Causes

-The circumstances of the kidnappings, in conjunction with the testimony of one of the survivors, Pablo Díaz, are the reason many hold the view that the kidnappings were a direct consequence of these peaceful protests and that Pablo had nothing to do with the guerrillas.
-However, Antonius C. G. M. Robben, Professor of Anthropology at Utrecht University wrote:

-At 4:00 A.M. on 21 September 1976, Pablo Diaz was taken from his home, hooded, thrown into a car, and taken to La Arana police station in La Plata.
-They interrogated him briefly about the upcoming student protest and his alleged guerrilla activities.
-They also brought in another captive, and asked him about Pablo Diaz.
-The blindfolded man did not know that Pablo was present and responded that Pablo Diaz sympathized with the Guevarist Youth.

-Several hundred guerrillas of the Guevarist Youth Group disappeared in a series of gun battles and abductions between 1976 and 1977, after it was discovered they were planning to mount a military offensive during the 1978 World Cup in Argentina.

-On 15 September 1998, one of the survivors, Emilce Moler, revealed that the student's benefits' demands were not the reason behind the kidnappings, but because the military regime believed the students were linked to the Montoneros and People's Revolutionary Army.
+The UES was a front organisation for the Montoneros, although the extent to which the UES was actively connected to the ERP and the Montoneros is disputed.
+Certainly, one of the survivors, Pablo Diaz, had left the UES for the Guevarist Youth in 1975.

 Jorge Falcone, the brother of one of the kidnapped students, María Claudia Falcone, has maintained that her activities against the military dictatorship went beyond student protests, and that on the day she was kidnapped she was hiding weapons in her aunt's residence and was prepared to use them.
 He wrote his sister was not a victim, or a martyr, but a hero of the organization Montoneros.

 He also defended his sister's commitment to the Montoneros guerrilla movement in Argentina: